neondatabase/website/content/docs/data-types/introduction.md

 <a href="/docs/data-types/decimal" description="Work with exact numerical values in Postgres" icon="app-store" icon="app-store">Decimal</a>

-<a href="/docs/data-types/floating-point" description="Work with float values in PostgreSQL" icon="app-store" icon="app-store">Floating point</a>
+<a href="/docs/data-types/floating-point" description="Work with float values in Postgres" icon="app-store" icon="app-store">Floating point</a>

 <a href="/docs/data-types/integer" description="Work with integers in Postgres" icon="app-store" icon="app-store">Integer</a>